petrpervy/Warehouse-label-digit-reader/README.md

 ---

-*This project demonstrates expertise in computer vision, deep learning, and full-stack ML deployment - perfect for showcasing technical skills to potential employers!* 🚀
+*This project demonstrates expertise in computer vision, deep learning, and full-stack ML deployment - perfect for showcasing technical skills to potential employers.*